Sathish-30/LoadBalancer/README.md

 - `(*LoadBalanacer) serveProxy(w http.ResponseWriter, r *http.Request)`: Forwards the incoming request to the selected server.
 - `main()`: Initializes the servers and starts the load balancer.

+### Adding Multiple Backend Services

+In this setup, we will add three instances of the same backend service image, each running on different ports, and configure the load balancer to distribute requests among these instances.

 ### Running the Load Balancer

 To run the load balancer, you need to have Docker and docker-compose installed.
 You can update the port in the docker-compose.